-Use Front of the Line only during long wait times.
+Use Universal Studios Hollywood Universal Express only during long wait times.

-The Universal Studios Hollywood Front of the Line Pass can only be used one time per ride.
-If you know your froglets want to ride the Minion Mayhem ride twice, choose your pass usage wisely.
+The Universal Studios Hollywood Express Pass can only be used one time per ride.
+If you know your froglets want to ride Despicable Me: Minion Mayhem twice, choose your ticket wisely.
 We rode Minion Mayhem early in the day when the wait was under 15 minutes without scanning our passes.
-Then Mommy Frog and Lily rode again later by utilizing Front of the Line when the wait was over an hour.
+Then, Mommy Frog and Lily rode again later by utilizing Universal Express when the wait was over an hour.

-Universal Studios limits the amount of Front of the Line Passes sold each day to 10 percent, so if you are concerned about crowds, buy in advance.
-It’s a gamble, but if you wait until you are in the park to decide the lines are not for you, it could be too late to buy a pass.
-The good part of limiting pass sales is that it means you truly go to the front of the line and get a better value experience when you use the pass.
+Universal Studios Hollywood limits the amount of Express Passes sold each day, so if you are concerned about crowds, buy in advance.
+You can also wait until you are in the park to decide the lines are not for you, but we highly recommend purchasing in the morning as they may sell out.
+The good part of limiting pass sales is that it means you truly go to the front of the line.
+Plus, you'll get a better value experience when you use the pass.

-Save money by visiting off peak.
-The pass can help make your day much more enjoyable if you are visiting during a peak time, but if you purchase a front of the line pass during a nonpeak time, you can save money.
-Some other affordable time-saving tips include arriving early (certain tickets through Universal allow access to the park one hour before park opening), utilizing child switch, and finding out which lines have a single rider option.
+Save money by visiting at "off-peak" times or less expensive days.
+The pass can help make your day much more enjoyable if you are visiting during a peak time.
+But if you purchase the Universal Studios Hollywood Express non-peak ticket, you can save money.
+Some other affordable time-saving tips include the following:

 Upgrade in the park.

-Buy Front of Line for Horror Nights or special events
+Buy Universal Express for Horror Nights or special events.